langurmonkey/website-source/content/blog/2023/jpegxl-vs-avif.md

 In this section we analyze how well JXL and AVIF compress images, in relation to file size and visual quality compared to the PNG original inputs.

 In order to encode the **JXL** versions, I have used the `cjxl` provided with `libjxl`.
 In general, I have not used options other than the quality.
 For instance, all JXL images use effort 7, which is the default.
+Increasing the effort setting would surely improve results at the expense of speed for the JXL encoder, but would add an extra dimensionality to the analysis, which I intend to keep as simple and default as possible.
+This is an *unscientific* first look, after all.

 ```bash
 cjxl input.png output.jxl -q 60 --num_threads=4